 Most cases of tetanus in the United States are associated with an acute wound.
 Puncture, contaminated, infected, or devitalized wounds account for approximately 70% of tetanus cases.
 Although less common, chronic wounds, ulcers and other wounds in diabetics, and dental abscesses are also associated with the disease.
 Diabetics and injection drug users have an increased risk of contracting tetanus.2,4

 Most patients who develop tetanus do not seek medical care for their initial wound.
 In those who do seek initial treatment and later develop tetanus, up to 95% do not receive appropriate therapy.2

 Clostridium tetani is a motile, nonencapsulated, anaerobic gram-positive rod, and its toxins cause tetanus.
 C. tetani exists in either a vegetative or a spore-forming state.
 The spores are ubiquitous in soil and in animal feces and are resistant to destruction, surviving on environmental surfaces for years.
-In agricultural areas, adults may harbor the organism, and spores have been found on skin or in contaminated heroin.4,5 C. tetani is usually introduced into ...
+In agricultural areas, adults may harbor the organism, and spores have been found on skin or in contaminated heroin.4,5 C. tetani is usually ...